githubusc/cs580usc/CS580HW6/README.txt

 Also, since I extended my HW5 application, I needed to modify the provided Gz.h file to include definitions for GZ_TEXTURE and GzTexture.
 I therefore included this file in my submission as well.
 Note that no other aspect of the Gz.h API was changed.

+Finally, additional changes to the following files were required to support one framebuffer and renderer per anti-aliasing sample: